Prompting is not a substitute for probability measurements in large language models

-\ex. \a.
+To demonstrate the difference between direct probability measurements and metalinguistic prompting, consider the case of English subject-verb agreement.
+A direct approach might compare the probability assigned by the model to singular and plural verbs, given a particular subject noun phrase \citep[e.g.,][]{linzen_assessing_2016}.
+For example, we might compare $P(\text{``is''})$ and $P(\text{``are''})$, conditioned on the prefix given by \ref{ex:example_direct}.
+In contrast, a prompting approach might present a sentence prefix, and pose a question about this linguistic content.
+For example, we might compare $P(\text{``is''})$ and $P(\text{``are''})$, conditioned on the prompt in \ref{ex:example_metaprompt}. \ex. \a.
 The keys to the cabinet \b.
 Here is a sentence: The keys to the cabinet...
 What word is most likely to come next?
 A model that perfectly performs the metalinguistic task posed in prompt \ref{ex:example_metaprompt} should have identical probability distributions over the next word given \ref{ex:example_direct} and \ref{ex:example_metaprompt}.
 However, there is no guarantee that a model's response to a metalinguistic prompt will match its underlying internal representations.
 In light of this, how should we interpret models' responses to metalinguistic prompts?
 How do these responses correspond to models' internal representations?
 And when should we use metalinguistic prompts as opposed to direct measurements?
 These questions are becoming increasingly important, as prompting plays a growing role in the debate about LLMs as models of human language processing.